ga-wdi-boston/rails-api-many-to-many/README.md

 other columns on to your `join table`, but do not necessarily have to.
 In this case it makes sense, in some cases it may not, use your judgement.

-## Demo: Library Demo
+## Create Additional Resources

-### Borrowers
+### Demo: Create Borrower Resource

-Let's make borrowers' resources with scaffolding:
+Let's make a borrower resource with scaffolding:

 `bin/rails generate scaffold borrower given_name:string family_name:string`